AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 * Utilize the Adobe Source Connector

-  Regardless of the migration method that you choose, you can use the Adobe Source Connector to retain historical Adobe Analytics data.
-For example, even if you migrate using the WebSDK.
+  Regardless of the migration method that you choose (even if you migrate using the WebSDK), you can use the Adobe Source Connector to retain historical Adobe Analytics data.

   You can use the Adobe Source Connector to retain historical data in the following ways:

-  * Bring historical data to its own dedicated place, separate from your current data.
+  * Bring historical data to its own dedicated location, separate from your current data.

-  * Map it in a way that allows you to get historical data tied to your new data. <!-- explain -->
+  * Map historical data in a way that allows you to tie it to your new data. <!-- Possible?
+Explain -->

 * Maintain your current Adobe Analytics implementation alongside your new Customer Journey Analytics implementation for a specific time frame (for example, 1 year).
-Turn off the Adobe Analytics implementation after you have sufficient data in Customer Journey Analytics.
+You can decommission the Adobe Analytics implementation after you have sufficient data in Customer Journey Analytics.

 ## Step 4: Plan data mapping to the XDM schema